hardcodes/lmtyas/README.md

 - the link is decrypted using the RSA private key of the web service using the password that is only stored during runtime in a secure string.
 - The stored data is read from the file which id (= file name) was inside the decrypted link data.
-- The data from the file is decrypted using the RSA private key of the web service.
+- The AES key and IV inside the file is decrypted using the RSA private key of the web service.
+- The data itself is decrypted using the AES key and IV.
 - The authenticated user is compared with the user stored in the file as receiver
     - if the user does not match,
         - an error will be shown and